• Skip to primary navigation

 • Divide filling (about 2 tablespoons) evenly on top of the 12 frozen crusts.
 Smooth top and place pan in the refrigerator for at least 8 hours (or stored for up to 4 days).

-• Make whipped cream1.
-Add heavy cream, confectioners sugar and vanilla extract into a large bowl and beat with a hand held electric beater, until thick enough to pipe.
+• Make whipped cream - Add heavy cream, powdered sugar and vanilla extract into a large bowl and beat with a hand held electric beater, until thick enough to pipe.

 Finish